vmleon/oracle-atp-da/lab2/README.md

 ### Create the collection

-Create `jokes` collection with `Postman` by creating a new tab and set the following information:
+Create `tasks` collection with `Postman` by creating a new tab and set the following information:

 ![PUT request](../images/postman_create_collection.png)

 - `PUT` as method
 - SODA URL from the service console (we copy that URL in a previous step).
-Something like `https://xxxxxxxxxx.adb.yyyyyyyyyyy.oraclecloudapps.com/ords/admin/soda/latest/jokes`
+Something like `https://xxxxxxxxxx.adb.yyyyyyyyyyy.oraclecloudapps.com/ords/admin/soda/latest/tasks`
 - In Authorization you have to set TYPE as `Basic Auth`
 - Username is `ADMIN` and password is the password you set when creating your Autonomous Database.